 In Turkey, a popular appetizer, or "meze," is fava bean puree made with dried fava beans.
 The beans are boiled until soft and then strained together with olive oil, salt, and pepper.
 The resulting paste is left to set, then cut into cubes.
-Drizzle the cubes with olive oil, sprinkle on some fresh dill weed and you have a beautiful, exotic appetizer fancy enough for company.
+Drizzle the cubes with olive oil, sprinkle on some fresh dill weed, and you have a beautiful appetizer fancy enough for company.

 Where can you get fava beans?
-The best place to find dried fava beans are in whole foods markets, Middle Eastern markets, and the ethnic foods section of your supermarket.
+The best place to find dried fava beans are in whole foods markets, Middle Eastern markets, and the international foods section of your supermarket.

-- While the paste is still warm, spoon it into a shallow rectangular, square or circle-shaped serving dish about 3 inches deep.
+While the paste is still warm, spoon it into a shallow rectangular, square, or circle-shaped serving dish about 3 inches deep.
 Glass works best.
-I like to use a 9-inch round glass oven dish.
+We like to use a 9-inch round glass oven dish.
 Smooth the top of the paste with the bottom of a spoon.
 Set it aside to cool and set.